 - 5. Removable Turntable Support (under turntable). - 6.
 Control Panel.
 Touch pads on this panel to perform all functions. - 7.
 Light (not shown).
-Automatically turns on when the door is opened or when the oven is running. - 8.
+The light automatically turns on when the door is opened or when the oven is running. - 8.
 Cooking Guide Label. - 9.
 Model and Serial Number Plate.